-This course is perfect if you want to hone your talents and develop your interests in new areas to prepare for future study.
+This course is perfect if you are aged 19+ and want to hone your talents and develop your interests in new areas to prepare for future study.

 You’ll be studying right in the heart of the city’s Creative Quarter in the historical Lace Market, where you'll hone your talents and develop interest in new areas which will stretch you as an artist.

 You will be given the opportunity to develop your own creative practice through being introduced to and exploring a variety of techniques and processes such as: